What Is the Most You Can Sue for in a Car Accident?

 State-Specific Limits: Lawsuit Caps Across America

 State laws significantly impact what is the most you can sue for in a car accident.
 California, Texas, and New York have no damage caps for car accidents, allowing unlimited recovery based on proven damages.
-However, states like Colorado cap non-economic damages at approximately $613,760 for most cases.
+However, some states impose statutory caps on non-economic damages, which are periodically adjusted under state law.

 Michigan’s no-fault system limits lawsuit options unless you suffer threshold injuries meeting specific criteria.
 Florida recently reformed its no-fault laws, expanding lawsuit opportunities for injured victims.